 Sometimes it is mistakenly confused with a tool or a role.
 It’s not a tool although it uses a toolchain to automate software delivery and deployment.
 Nor it’s a position although both operations and developers are expected to extend their responsibilities.

 So...
 The operations were interested in keeping things stable to minimize the chance of software conflicts.
 While developers mostly cared about new features, new versions, and well, yes bug fixes.
-The main problem with all the above was the lack of cooperation and communication.
-As a result, the software couldn’t be delivered at a desired fast pace.
+The developers and operations were isolated of each other.
+Because of this isolation there was a lack of cooperation and communication.
+As a result, the software could not be delivered at a desired fast pace.

 Now, take developers and operations, merge them into a single team, and drive them with the idea of mutual support.
 You get DevOps.